cloudxabide/matrix.lab-OCP3/RunTheJewels.md

   ssh -l root -t $HYPERVISOR "uname -n; virsh list --all" done
 ```
-### Start the OCP3 guests
+### Start the OCP3 nodes
-You need to wait until they are all done being provisioned (they will terminate when complete)
+You need to wait until they are all done being provisioned (they will terminate when installation is complete)
 ```
 HYPERVISORS="apoc neo trinity morpheus" for HYPERVISOR in $HYPERVISORS